0xlax/accmotion/README.md

    - Move your device around to see the visualization

 3. In the terminal:
    -  Watch the real-time graphs and gauges update
-   - Press 'q' to quit the application
+   - ⌨️Press 'q' to quit the application

-## Architecture

-- `src/main.rs`: Main server implementation with HTTPS and WebSocket support
-- `src/tui.rs`: Terminal UI implementation using ratatui
-- `static/`: Web interface files
-  - `index.html`: Main webpage
-  - `script.js`: Client-side JavaScript for accelerometer access

-## Controls
+## ⌨️ Controls

-- 'q': Quit the application
+- `q`: Quit the application
-- The web interface automatically connects and starts sending data once permission is granted
+- Web interface automatically connects once permission is granted